magento/merchdocs/src/cms/media-gallery-asset-management.md

     ![]({% link images/images/enhanced-media-gallery/edit-asset.png %}){: .zoom}
     _Edit Asset_

-1. If needed, change and of the following metadata values:
+1. If needed, change one of the following metadata values:

    - **Title**
    - **Description**